 Amy

 In my one-on-one with Amy, I listened to how lonely and helpless she felt for decades.
 She was tired of being the only one trying to connect.
-If it wasn’t for sex, they never connected tenderly.
+If it weren’t for sex, they would never have connected tenderly.

-I told her that as the leaning-out spouse, this was a time for contemplation and observation.
+I told her that, as the leaning-out spouse, this was a time for contemplation and observation.
 She had to decide whether to give it “one more try” or not.
-I was not there to force her into doing anything.
+I was not there to force her to do anything.

 She had good reasons for feeling how she felt.
-If she chose to, she could share those reasons with Carl one last time.
+She could share those reasons with Carl one last time if she chose to.

-But she also might want to understand what brought her into this relationship and what kept her there for 22 years.
-Without that understanding, she might simply replace one man like Carl with another man who had similar issues.
+But she might also want to understand what brought her into this relationship and what kept her there for 22 years.
+Without that understanding, she might replace one man like Carl with another with similar issues.

 Joint work

-In our one-to-one, I told Carl that he had to stop trying to convince her to stay.
+In our one-on-one, I told Carl that he had to stop convincing her to stay.
 That just drove her away.
-Instead, I encouraged he should take a look at the man in the mirror.
+Instead, I encouraged him to look, instead, at the man in the mirror.

-For the first time, Carl was now motivated.
-He was now willing to do what he was unwilling to do.
+For the first time, Carl was motivated.
+He was willing to do what he had previously been unwilling to do.
 He had to look into himself, open up, dig deep, and talk about his history and inner world.

-Amy was surprised to hear that Carl remembered being asked about his favorite childhood movie.
-It was a painful memory he shared with her then.
-It involved his father getting increasingly drunk through the show and making a scene.
-It was a memory he preferred not to think about.
+Amy was surprised that Carl remembered being asked about his favorite childhood movie.
+He then shared a painful memory with her: his father getting increasingly drunk during the show and making a scene.
+He preferred not to think about it.

 He admitted that he saw Amy’s desire to get close as just another threat to his sense of self.
 He was ashamed of his past.
 He felt like she would feel like he was a failure, just not good enough.
 It was a message he grew up hearing.

 Amy felt different as she listened to her husband.
-For the first time, he was talking about himself, with no expectation of her.
-He wanted to be known by her, even if it meant losing her, he said.
+For the first time, he was talking about himself without expectations of her.
+He said he wanted to be known by her, even if it meant losing her.

 I asked him if he felt like talking about his childhood somehow made him seem weak and undesirable.
 To him, the answer was obvious: yes.